Top

 Use the Spotlight feature to prevent distractions for the user

-Use the Spotlight feature to get the user’s complete focus on the element on which the tip is displayed.
-Users cannot interact with other elements when the Spotlight tip is active.
+Use the Spotlight feature to direct the user’s complete focus to the element where the tip is displayed.
+Users cannot interact with other elements while the Spotlight tip is active.

 Spotlight feature11